DKIM FAQs (Frequently Asked Questions)

 Why use DKIM?

 DKIM enables the receiving email server to check if the email headers and content have been altered in transit.
-If that's true, the DKIM check will return the fail result, indicating the message's integrity has been compromised.
+If that's true, a DKIM check will return the fail result, indicating the message's integrity has been compromised.

 On the DMARC level, you can specify a p=reject policy to reject messages that have failed DKIM authentication (and SPF authentication).
 This way, you can prevent malicious emails from reaching your recipients' inboxes.